Rackover/TrackMasters.Wiki/home/create-trackparts.md

 You can find it in in the `SAMPLESP` folder, in the game's root directory.
 If you do not find it, you can also download it [here](/_contents/modpacks/LOUVESYSTEMS'%20STATUE.PAK).

 # What trackparts are made of
+A trackpart can be made of many things, but needs at least the following to work in a satisfying manner:
+* **A track definition**, which is a text file declaring what this trackpart is made of, how is it named, how will it work, etc.
+* Usually **1 model**
+* and **1 material, aswell as 1 texture** to go with it.

+## The definition